 In those four months, I invested every dollar I made as a software developer to fund the certification exams and the training material I needed for each certification.
 I even spent money I got from my parents for school towards this endeavor.
 It was a rough four months, but while pursuing each certification, I enjoyed the learning experience so much, I didn’t mind the hungry days and sleepless nights I was spending to achieve the goals I set out to accomplish.
 By the time June came around, and I was to begin working in the Information Security field, I had already earned four industry-recognized certifications.
 Being hooked on learning new concepts and techniques, while working as an Information Security Consultant, and still attending University, I never stopped pursuing the certifications on my list.
 It is a challenge, but I’m living proof that it is possible once you have a goal and a deadline in mind.
 I must say, certifications are certainly not the end all be all and unless required for employment, probably won’t land you a job on their own.
 Still, they carry much weight in that they are definite resume boosters.

-Today, I’m a Senior Information Security Consultant, and a graduate student, still pursuing certifications.
+Today, I’m a Senior Information Security Consultant, still pursuing certifications.
 Pursuing certifications, However, have taken on a different meaning for me.
 Yes, I hope they will help me to get to that technical, managerial position one day, and yes, I use them to validate my skills.
 But what interests me the most about certifications today is that learning process.
 The simplest of new information each new certification provides continues to blow my mind, and I enjoy those experiences.
 My advice to those looking to pursue a career in Security is to ask yourself the following questions; what career path in Security do I wish to pursue?
 What goals do I hope to achieve in my career path?
 And, when do I hope to accomplish these goals?
 Having answers to these questions will help you significantly on your journey.
 If you are driven and motivated, there is nothing that can stop you from achieving your goals.

 I hope you enjoyed reading about my journey to Information Security.
 To make each post, as short as possible, I left out a few details.
 For instance, how I was pursuing a career in music performance before ever working as a software developer, and how I almost joined the army to become an officer.
 Still, those are another story for another time.
 Feel free to leave your thoughts in the comments below and share this post with those who may have an interest in the Information Security or Cybersecurity field.